Deriving Show for higher-kinded types

 instance Show1 f => Show (Bar f) where

-is available to render a value of type f a
+A function show1 is available to render a value of type f a using a

 following declaration generates the same instance body (sketched above)